docker/docs/content/manuals/compose/how-tos/environment-variables/envvars.md

 ### COMPOSE\_REMOVE\_ORPHANS

 When enabled, Compose automatically removes orphaned containers when updating a service or stack.
-Orphaned containers are those that were created by a previous configuration but are no longer defined in the current `compose.yml` file.
+Orphaned containers are those that were created by a previous configuration but are no longer defined in the current `compose.yaml` file.

 - Supported values:
    - `true` or `1`, to enable automatic removal of orphaned containers
    - `false` or `0`, to disable automatic removal.
-Compose displays a warning about orphaned containers instead
+Compose displays a warning about orphaned containers instead.
 - Defaults to: `0`

 ### COMPOSE\_PARALLEL\_LIMIT